ViliVdev/vbank/README.md

 # Vbank
 Bank Management System

-This project is about a bank (focused in get brazilian data like "CPF" and "CEP")
+This project is about a bank (focused in get brazilian data like "CPF" and "CEP").

 In this workflow I tried to put my all learning efforts to make a project proposed by @carvalhonicollas at nc-sti team.